pplaxine/Project12/README.md

-# Project12 - Biocycle : Microservice architectured information system
+# Project12 - Microservice architectured information system

 This is a microservice architectured information system tailored for Biocycle organisation needs.
 For more information please see documentation provided.